Paris has been a gluten-free beacon of love and carbs for us over the last two years.

 If you have an extra day, the Louvre is an obvious must.
 It’s so ginormous though that we chose to cross many of the smaller museums off our list and spend more time walking between neighborhoods.
 Another favorite that we didn’t fit into this itinerary is Sacre Coeur, which has an unparalleled view of the city at sunset and is a fun neighborhood to grab a pre-dinner glass of wine.
 Definitely go if you have one more night.
 Also, it should be noted that we went to Paris in December.
 If it’s warm out, a meat and cheese picnic in the Tuileries or Jardin du Luxembourg is also a must.
 But the gardens around the Louis Vuitton Foundation are also beautiful for a picnic or romp.

-Friday, the Marais + Left Bank
+Friday, the Marais + Right Bank

 >>Start the day at the Pompidou center and explore the contemporary and modern collections